pslab-unibo/web-frontend/content/english/team/davide-domini.md

 designation: PhD Student
 short_description: >-
   Davide is a PhD student from University of Bologna since November 2023, supervised by Prof. Mirko Viroli.
-  He completed her master's degree in computer science and engineering in October 2023 discussing a thesis on Multi-Agent Reinforcement Learning and Aggregate Computing.
   His research interests are related to Collective Intelligence, Federated Learning, Reinforcement Learning, Aggregate Computing, Software Development and Self-Organizing Systems.
 social:
   - icon: ti-info